serguun42/BuildGraphviz/README.md

 ALso you can start program with parameter from command line just like that:
 `node buildgraph.js express` or `node index axios`

+### Submodule
+Can be included to existing parent git as submodule with `git submodule add ./hometask2 ./hometask2`